 Where to stay – For a short weekend holiday, stay in a beautiful hotel in the historic center like Le Colombier.
 If you’re traveling with friends or family, stay in a spacious and comfortable apartment like Suites Residences Spa.

-More tips for your trip – If you have more than a weekend to explore the region, check out this travel guide to Alsace for more holiday ideas.
+More tips for your trip – Here’s my complete travel guide to Colmar.
+If you have more than a weekend to explore the region, check out this travel guide to Alsace for more holiday ideas.
 Or better yet, get a free custom itinerary for your trip!

 What to see and do